Military history of Afghanistan: U.S. war in Afghanistan (2002–2021)

 After the formation of the Karzai administration in late 2001, the Afghan armed forces was gradually reestablished by the United States and its allies.
-They assumed their current form from May 2002.
 Over two decades, 2001–2021, the United States spent an estimated $83 billion on the Afghan military through the Afghanistan Security Forces Fund and an additional $36 billion to support the Afghan government.

 Initially, a new land force, the Afghan National Army (ANA), was created, along with an air arm, the Afghan National Army Air Corps, as part of the army.
 The army later included Commandos and Special Forces.
 The ANA Air Corps later split off to become an independent branch, the Afghan Air Force.
 Training was managed initially by the U.S. Office of Military Cooperation, followed by other U.S. organizations and then Combined Security Transition Command-Afghanistan, and was finally run by the Resolute Support Mission.

 The President of the Islamic Republic of Afghanistan was the Commander-in-Chief of the Afghan Armed Forces, who were administratively controlled through the Ministry of Defence.
 Before the Fall of Kabul, they had major bases and small outposts all across Afghanistan, including in the provinces of Badakhshan, Balkh, Helmand, Herat, Kabul, Kandahar, Nangarhar and Parwan, as well as in the cities of Kunduz, Ghazni, Gardez, Khost, Fayzabad, Farah and Zaranj.

 The Afghan Air Force was relatively capable before and during the 1980s but by late 2001, the number of operational aircraft available was minimal.
 The United States and its allies quickly eliminated the remaining strength and ability of the Taliban to operate aircraft in the opening stages of their intervention.
 With the occupation of airbases by American forces it became clear how destitute the Air Force had become since the withdrawal of the Soviet Union.
 Most aircraft were only remnants rusting away for a decade or more.
 Many others were relocated to neighboring countries for storage purposes or sold cheaply.
 The AAF was reduced to a very small force while the country was torn by civil war.
 It was gradually strengthened by CSTC-A's NATO-led multinational Combined Air Power Transition Force.

 By 2006, more than 60,000 former militiamen from around the country were disarmed.
 In 2007, it was reported that the DDR programmes had dismantled 274 paramilitary organizations, reintegrated over 62,000 militia members into civilian life, and recovered more than 84,000 weapons, including heavy weapons.
 But The New York Times also reported a rise in hoarded weapons and a growing Taliban threat, even in the north of the country.